AmosMaru/Intel-GPT/README.md

 5. Interactive Chat Functionality:
     - Implement a chatbot system that enables users to ask questions, seek clarification on insights, and receive real-time responses.
     - Optimize functionality through natural language processing and contextual understanding.

+## Technical Stack:
+Programming Languages:
+Python
+Html, css & Javascript

+Frameworks/Libraries:

+Ai Models:
+OpenAi for viualization creation
+Flacon (substitutes)
+StaterCode (substitutes)
+Llava for viualization interpration

+Tools:
+Git (for version control),
+Programming Languages: JavaScript (for front-end development), Python (for back-end development)

+Goals for Day 1:

+Our goals for day 1 were:
+• To full outline our goals and objective of our project.
+• Research on the best llms to use for the project.
+• Divide the work load among the team members and setting deadlines for features being built.

+Current Status:
+All of the day one objectives were met ready to proceed to build.